flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 ..
 FlytConsole is a web application that gives you an interface to configure your drone with Flyt.

-Wifi Connection
-"""""""""""""""
+.. _Onboard_Router_Configuration:

+How to connect to FlytConsole
+"""""""""""""""""""""""""""""

 Before you proceed connect to the FlytPOD_wifi network password for which is FlytPOD123.
 By default, the onboard router is configured in AP mode.
-Learn to reconfigure the router in client mode :ref:`here<configuring wifi module in client mode>`.
+In case the onboard router is configured in Client mode, you will not be able to connect to the FlytPOD_wifi.
+Learn to configure the router in client mode :ref:`here<configuring wifi module in client mode>`.

 Go to ``http://flytpod:9090/flytconsole`` to launch FlytConsole.